PatrycjaBlaszkowska/project-WizardsTower/README.md

 ### Menu section

 - Menu section contains information about all cocktails and mocktails business is currently serving.
-- User is also informed about new cocktails coming shortly.
+- The user is also informed about new cocktails coming shortly.
 - This section also includes video showing new cocktails to encourage users to visit Wizzards Tower.

 ### Contact form

 - Allows users to contact businesses with any inquiries.
-- User is also able to book activities or a table via a contact form.
+- The user is also able to book activities or a table via a contact form.
-- User is able to provide feedback to the business.
+- The user is able to provide feedback to the business.